 - Increased Traffic Density The immediate area of Water Street, Cross Street, Old Landing Road and Packet Landing has 65 houses currently occupied, with each house having an average of slightly more than 2 cars per household.
 The proposed development would more than double the housing units in this area, and the proposal calls for approximately 5 parking spots per unit.
 When fully occupied, this development could double or triple the car volumes on Water Street and Cross streets, the principal access roads out of the neighborhood. - 2) Neighborhood Road Safety As mentioned above, Water Street and Cross Street are the principal access roads of the neighborhood, both accessing state Route 139.
 Under the Massachusetts Highway Cross Section and Roadside Elements manual, if built new these roads would likely be 11' or 12' wide per lane, with some shoulder for pedestrian traffic and emergency vehicles.
 As is, these two roads are at the widest point 20' wide, and at the narrowest 17' wide.
 A doubling or tripling of car trips daily on roads these narrow roads increases risk to all residents, including the numerous children who currently live in the area.
-In addition to the narrowness of these streets, their conditions are generally abominable, much to the chagrin of the current taxpayers who use them daily. - 3) Adjoining Road Safety According to the Pembroke Police, between 2014 and 2016 onto these roads is consistently challenging, and a doubling or tripling of car trips into the neighborhood would likely bring a corresponding doubling or tripling of accidents in the years following the completion of the proposed development.
+In addition to the narrowness of these streets, their conditions are generally abominable, much to the chagrin of the current taxpayers who use them daily.

+3) Adjoining Road Safety - According to the Pembroke Police, between 2014 and 2016 RECEIVED there were a total of 43 accidents that occurred either at the Cross Street / Route 139 intersection or the Water Street / Route 139 intersection.
+Access to / from Route 139 JAN 3 () 2017 onto these roads is consistently challenging, and a doubling or tripling of car trips into the neighborhood would likely bring a corresponding doubling or tripling of accidents in the years following the completion of the proposed development.
 As Route 139 is a state highway, the developer and the town have no easy or certain recourse to address this increased risk, such as the installation of traffic lights or the widening of turning lanes.
 If you haven't recently driven these roads, I encourage you to make the approach from Marshfield during evening rush hour and attempt the turn onto Cross Street, or make the approach from Hanover during a Saturday afternoon and attempt the turn onto Water Street.